sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 when placed in another `<a>` or `<button>` ancestor or `<sbb-title>` should be designed in a specific way when placed within a `<sbb-alert>`, etc.).

-(Ideally we could use the `:host-context` for the styling part, but the Firefox and Safari teams have indicated that this will not be implemented: https://github.com/w3c/csswg-drafts/issues/1914)
+(Ideally, we could use the `:host-context` for the styling part, but the Firefox and Safari teams have indicated that this will not be implemented: https://github.com/w3c/csswg-drafts/issues/1914)